wedding-planner-app/wedding-planner/README.md

 ### Core Node Dependencies

 The dependencies listed below are all NPM packages that can be accessed on [the npmjs.com website](https://www.npmjs.com/).
-The descriptions for each npm package listed below are referenced from [the npmjs.com website](https://www.npmjs.com/).
+The descriptions for each npm package listed below were gathered from [the npmjs.com website](https://www.npmjs.com/).

 - `babel-eslint: "Allows the user to lint ALL valid Babel code with the fantastic ESLint"`
 - `dotenv: "A zero-dependency module that loads environment variables from a .env file into process.env"`
-- express
-- express-jwt
-- if-env
-- jwks-rsa
-- jwt-decode
-- morgan
-- nodemailer
-- pg
-- react-router-dom
+- `express: "Provides small, robust tooling for HTTP servers for solutions for single page applications, web sites, hybrids, or public HTTP APIs"`
+- `express-jwt: "Provides Express middleware for validating JWTs (JSON Web Tokens) through the jsonwebtoken module"`
+- `if-env: "Helps simplify npm scripts"`
+- `jwks-rsa:"A library to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint"`
+- `jwt-decode: "A small browser library that helps decoding JWTs token which are Base64Url encoded"`
-- request
+- `morgan:"HTTP request logger middleware for node.js"`
-- sequelize
+- `nodemailer: "Send e-mails from Node.js"`
+- `pg: "Non-blocking PostgreSQL client for Node.js"`
+- `react-router-dom: "DOM bindings for React Router"`
+- `sequelize: " A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server"`

 ---